dirtgirlcity/moonscript/docs/reference.md

 is quite obvious, but consider a large, or foreign code base where it isn't clear what names have already been declared.

-It would be helpful to say which variables from the enclosing scope we intend on change, in order to prevent us from changing others by accident.
+It is helpful to say which variables from the enclosing scope we intend to change.
+This will help prevent us from changing others by accident.

 The `using` keyword lets us do that. `using nil` makes sure that no closed variables are overwritten in assignment.
 The `using` clause is placed after the